hashicorp/levant/docs/templates.md

 Accepts varying parameters and differs its behavior based on those parameters as detailed below.

-If loop is given a signle int input, it will loop up to, but not including the given integer from index 0:
+If loop is given a single int input, it will loop up to, but not including the given integer from index 0:

 Example:
 ```